-The tangible benefits for businesses using videoconferencing include lower travel costs and profits gained from offering videoconferencing as an aspect of customer service.
-The intangible benefits include the facilitation of group work among geographically distant teammates and a stronger sense of community among business contacts, both within and between companies.
-In terms of group work, users can chat, transfer files, share programs, send and receive graphic data, and operate computers from remote locations.
-On a more personal level, the face-to-face connection adds non-verbal communication to the exchange and allows participants to develop a stronger sense of familiarity with individuals they may never actually meet in the same place.
+The intangible benefits of video conferencing include more efficient meetings with the exchange of non-verbal communications and a stronger sense of community among business contacts, both within and between companies, as well as with customers.
+On a personal level, the face-to-face connection adds non-verbal communication to the exchange and allows participants to develop a stronger sense of familiarity with individuals they may never actually meet in person.

 Video conferencing is one of the many modes of unified communications.

 Video conferencing is a higher-end benefit of UC.
 Learn other ways that unified communications can improve productivity.

 Choosing the right UC product depends a lot on its features.
 Check out the top UC vendors and the features they offer.